santiagoc1106/new-bot-code/README.md

 I chose to make a bot that could play music, pause it, and resume.
 Being successful really means just being able to make the bot play and pause music.

 # Full explanation of what your program does
 My bot can join/leave voice channels at the request of the user.
 It can also play, pause, and resume music.
+- The playsong command works by having the bot recognize if it's in a voice channel.
+If not, then the bot sends the message, "I am not connected to a voice channel rn".
+If it is, then it will extract an audio file, then play it using ffmpeg.exe
+-The pause command works by seeing if anything is playing at the moment.
+If not, then it sends the message " -
+-
-The bot can also put a gif  and say hello when it is activated.
+- The bot can also put a gif  and say hello when it is activated.
 The deets of the server are also posted on the terminal.

 # ID any “skeleton” sources that make up the bones of your code
 - https://medium.com/pythonland/build-a-discord-bot-in-python-that-plays-music-and-send-gifs-856385e605a1